Please note that this is not an exhaustive list and there may be additional items that fall under "Taxable Fringe Benefits."

 You can provide up to $50,000 of group-term life insurance coverage without reporting he employer's cost in the employee's income

-Amounts received by an employee as payment for, or reimbursement of, moving expenses which are attributable to employment must be included in gross income as compensation for services, except where deductible as qualified moving expenses.
+Amounts received by an employee as payment for, or reimbursement of, moving expenses which are attributable to employment must be included in gross income as compensation for services.
 (IRC Section 132(a)(6)).
 See IRS Pub.
 521 for details.

 The value of benefits supplied to a Domestic Partner of an employee are treated as taxable benefits to the employee.